 Tragically Liz’s experience is commonplace in Kenya, where 1 in 5 women will experience sexual violence in their lifetime.
 Therefore, please join Equality Now, our partners through the Solidarity for African Women's Rights (SOAWR) coalition, COVAW and FEMNET in calling for justice for Liz and all survivors and victims of sexual violence.

 Please Take Action today by:

-Calling on the officials below to take immediate steps to fully investigate and prosecute the perpetrators in Liz’s case, to ensure that all cases of sexual violence are properly investigated and prosecuted, and to effectively implement the Sexual Offences Act.
+- Calling on the officials below to take immediate steps to arrest the five remaining suspects and to ensure that the Sexual Offences Act is effectively implemented so that all cases of sexual violence are properly investigated and prosecuted.

 - Calling on the Director of Public Prosecutions amend the charges to include gang rape and other crimes of sexual violence as necessary.